Applying for ASHA CE Provider Approval

 We only offer online courses; is there a different application or more information that we will need to submit?

 The provider application is primarily concerned with the structure and procedures in place to plan, implement, and evaluate CE.
 ASHA CE does not have unique requirements related to a course's delivery mode.
-Having said that, if you offer asynchronous courses, you'll want to review our peer review orientation.
+Having said that, if you offer asynchronous courses, you'll want to review our

 Application Review Process